maxensas/xiletrade/README.md

 This program is free, closed-source not GNU GPL for now and still in development.

 ### YOU LIKE the program and whant to bring the project to life
-You can help the project by donating using [PayPal](https://www.paypal.com/donate/?token=9zX_z7wnneHW8GsUxn-T3fUiqqPeFHfRCD9dAS8O21_n4CR6sXyJN4XmyjWwroo2cBZM2G) or becoming a new patron on [Patreon](https://www.patreon.com/xiletrade/), links can be found on tool itself.
+You can help the project by donating using [PayPal](https://www.paypal.com/donate/?token=9zX_z7wnneHW8GsUxn-T3fUiqqPeFHfRCD9dAS8O21_n4CR6sXyJN4XmyjWwroo2cBZM2G) or becoming a new patron on [Liberapay](https://liberapay.com/Xiletrade/) (patreon's like), links can be found on tool itself.
 > #### CONTRIBUTORS with software knowledge for bug and features reports are also welcome.
 This program is developed in self-taught.
-Tickets system will be used soon.
+Github Tickets/issues is used.

 ### Special words about the game we like
 Path of Exile is a highly complex and deep game that want to be accessible for all.